 Biographery J Oscar Writes and Plays Modern Folk That Pops

-J Oscar Bittinger carries a beat guitar case full of stories.
-They’ve been collected in travel, borrowed from strangers, picked up off the floors of barrooms and bedrooms, fished from friends and made up from real life.
+J Oscar Bittinger gave up a future in the clergy to carry around a beat guitar case full of songs and stories.
+They’ve been collected in travel, borrowed from strangers, picked up off the floors of barrooms and bedrooms, fished out of friends and made up from real life.
 The stories get woven into songs that take the shape of folk, rock, Irish and pop music.
-Sometimes they sound like poems, sometimes like fables, some may require a tissue and others might make you want to dance.
+Sometimes they sound like poems, sometimes like fables, some may have you drop a tear – others may encourage you to engage your dance gear.
 Thoughtful or fun, they sound the best when you sing along.

-J Oscar’s current projects include the weekly Facebook live stream (“A residency from my residence”) that can be seen every Thursday at 8:00 ET (echoed at JOscarBittinger.com), as well as curating past recordings (+plus working on a new 2023 CD/Bandcamp) release.
-He is also reviving – post pandemic – the beloved West Michigan holiday singer-songwriter showcase “A Winter’s Tune”.
+J Oscar’s current projects include a weekly Facebook live stream (“A residency from my residence”) that can be seen every Tuesday at 8:00 ET (echoed at JOscarBittinger.com), as well as curating past recordings (while working on new releases for Bandcamp & CD later this year).
+He is also reviving – post pandemic – the beloved West Michigan December holiday songwriter showcase “A Winter’s Tune”.

 Rhythmic and energetic guitar player